nagyist/tao-user-guide/src/the-basics/items/interaction-types/text-entry-interaction.md

 **Step 2:** Click Response in the pop-up header.

 This opens the response entry window, in which you can enter in the correct answer.
 Note that the test author will need to produce an answer that the test-taker will be expected to exactly match, character-for-character, including spaces.
 The maximum size of an answer that can be entered into a single field is X characters.
+Repeat steps 1 and 2 until all the desired text entry blanks have been inserted into the text.

 ![Text Entry Step 3][bma094]